Multiple reflections on Huygens' principle: Traditional Huygens' principle, using Green's functions

 We use the time-reversal of the dipole Green's function of Figure \ref{Fig4} to backpropagate the acoustic pressure wave field of Figure \ref{Fig4a} from $\mathbb{S}_0$ to any point ${\bf x}$ below $\mathbb{S}_0$.
 First we use the discretized form of Huygens' principle, as formulated by equation (\ref{eqHuyginv1}), with ${\bf x}_n=(n\Delta x,z_0)$, $\Delta x=200$ m and $N=50$.
 The results $\langle p({\bf x},t)\rangle$ for $t=0.8$ s and $t=0.4$ s are shown in Figures \ref{Fig5}a and \ref{Fig5}b.
 Compare these figures with Figures \ref{Fig4a}d and \ref{Fig4a}b, which show the desired field $p({\bf x},t)$ at the same time instants.
 It appears that the envelopes of the superposed waves in Figures \ref{Fig5}a and \ref{Fig5}b resemble parts of the desired field, but significant parts are missing (in particular the downgoing field in the lower half-space), the amplitudes of the reflected waves are too low, and circular ghost events appear in the lower half-space.
 Figure \ref{Fig5}c shows $\langle p({\bf x},t)\rangle$ for $t=0$ s.
 Apart from the focus at the position of the original point source, a ghost focus is formed below the second interface.
 Figure \ref{Fig5}d shows $\langle p({\bf x},t)\rangle$ for $t=-0.4$ s.
 Clearly $\langle p({\bf x},t)\rangle$ does not vanish for negative times.
 The situation is more complex than in Figure \ref{Fig3}, which is the result of applying equation (\ref{eqHuyginv1}) in a homogeneous medium.
-In particular, reflected waves are not correctly backpropagated by the time-reversed dipole Green's function of the layered medium.
+In particular, reflected waves are not correctly backpropagated by the time-reversed dipole Green's function of the layered medium, despite the fact that primary and multiply reflected waves are included in this Green's function (see Figure \ref{Fig4}).

 Next, we use the integral form of Huygens' principle, as formulated by equation (\ref{eqHuyginv2}), which we extend with a second integral over a boundary $\mathbb{S}_1$ (at $z_1=3000$ m) below the source, hence